 By the late 1950s, railroads were waning as interstates and airlines made travel faster and more personal.
 With automobiles, Americans could choose their own schedule and stop as little or much as they wished.
 Passenger operations all but ended in the 1960s, and freight operations suffered as big trucks hauled much of the freight across the country.

-During this period, railroad museums formed to save some of the history of this most iconic mode of American transportation.
+During this period, railroad museums formed to save some of the histories of this most iconic mode of American transportation.

 In Chattanooga, as steam made its last appearances on the country’s major railroads, a few railroad fans began buying steam engines and passenger cars that the railroads would otherwise have scrapped.
 This small collection was the beginning of the Tennessee Valley Railroad Museum, which was founded in 1961 by a small group of local residents who were intent on trying to save some American history by preserving, restoring, and operating authentic railway equipment from the “Golden Age of Railroading.”

 Railroads like the Southern Railway also made generous donations of obsolete rail cars to museums like TVRM, expanding their collections and the story the museum could tell.
 In addition, Southern Railway donated the original East Tennessee, Virginia, and Georgia roadbed (absorbed into the Southern Railway System in 1894) on which TVRM could operate.

 TVRM’s passenger trains run on the historic route which includes Missionary Ridge Tunnel, completed in 1858 and on the National Register of Historic Places.
 The tunnel is the primary reason TVRM runs on the 3-mile section of the former Southern Railway.
 As railroad equipment grew too large to pass through and the single-track tunnel became a traffic jam for an otherwise double-track railroad, Southern Railway abandoned the 3-mile portion of the line and built a new section around the end of Missionary Ridge, avoiding the tunnel altogether.

-Today, TVRM preserves railroad equipment not only to preserve machines, but to preserve an experience as well.
-In providing this historic experience, TVRM hopes to educate our visitors about the importance of this industry and how it helped create the modern world in which we live.
+Today, TVRM preserves railroad equipment not only to preserve machines but to preserve an experience as well.
+In providing this historical experience, TVRM hopes to educate our visitors about the importance of this industry and how it helped create the modern world in which we live.